aaron-grau/curic/react/readings/intro-to-react-routing.md

 `/inbox`                | `App -> Inbox`
 `/inbox/messages/:id`   | `App -> Inbox -> Message`

-When a user visits `/` the router will render the `App` component.

-When a user visits `/about` the router will render both `App` and `About` components.

-It's also possible to nest multiple routes, as you can see with the path `/inbox/messages/:id` that renders `App`, `Inbox`, and `Message`.
+As you can see in the table it's possible by nesting routes to build longer paths that render multiple components.
+When a user visits `/about` both `App` and `About` are rendered.
+The path `/inbox/messages/:id` renders `App`, `Inbox`, and `Message`.

 ## Rendering Components

-While the router figures out what components should be rendered based on the URL, it does not determine how they are rendered.
+While the router figures out what components to be rendered based on the URL, it does not determine how they are rendered.
 Instead, parent components have access via `props.children` to children components nested one level below.